On the various notions of Poincar\'e duality pair: Poincar e Duality

 When $Y = \emptyset$, Browder \cite[p.\ 192]{Browder3} exhibited a space $X$ satisfying Poincar\'{e} duality with integer coefficients but which is not a Poincar\'e space.
 Browder constructed $X$ by taking the wedge of infinitely many acyclic spaces whose fundamental groups are nontrivial (where acyclic in this case means the reduced homology with integer coefficients vanishes).
 The resulting space clearly satisfies Poincar\'{e} duality with integer coefficients in formal dimension $0$.
 However, its fundamental group is not finitely generated.
 Thus, by \cite[cor.~1]{Browder3}, $X$ cannot be a Poincar\'{e} space.
 Note that Browder's counterexample is not homotopy finite, nor even finitely dominated.
 We present an alternative class of examples which are actually finite complexes.

-\begin{proposition} For each $n \geq 0$, there are finite CW complexes $X$ which satisfy Poincar\'{e} duality with integer coefficients having formal dimension $n$ but are not Poincar\'{e} spaces of any formal dimension. \end{proposition}

-\begin{proof} Let $M$ be the Poincar\'{e} homology 3-sphere.
-We can assume $M$ is equipped with a finite CW structure with a unique 3-cell.
+\begin{proposition} For each $n \geq 0$, there are finite CW complexes $X$ which satisfy Poincar\'{e} duality with integer coefficients having formal dimension $n$ but are not Poincar\'{e} spaces of any formal dimension. \end{proposition} \begin{proof} Let $M$ be the Poincar\'{e} homology 3-sphere (see \cite[p.~150-151]{Greenberg_Harper}).
 Then $G = \pi_1 (M)$ is nontrivial, finite and perfect (recall that the latter means $G$ equals its commutator subgroup).
-Let $A$ be the effect of removing the top cell from $M$.
+Moreover, $M$ is a compact smooth $3$-manifold, so it admits the structure of a finite three dimensional CW complex that arises from a triangulation.
+Let $A$ be the effect of removing any 3-cell from $M$.
 Then $A$ is acyclic and satisfies Poincar\'{e} duality with integer coefficients, where the formal dimension is $0$.
 We shall prove that $A$ is not a Poincar\'{e} space of any formal dimension.

 Since $\pi_{1} (A) = G$ is perfect, a homomorphism from $\pi_{1} (A)$ to $\mathbb{Z}_{2}$ is trivial.
 Consequently, an orientation system on $A$ must be trivial.
 If $A$ is a Poincar\'{e} space of formal dimension $n$, then $H_{n} (A; \mathbb{Z})$ is nontrivial, and we infer $n=0$.
+By Wall's classification \cite[thm.
+4.2 (i)]{Wall1}, this is impossible.
+For the reader's convenience, we give some of the details here.
 Let $\tilde A\to A$ be the universal cover.
 Since $\pi_{1} (A)$ is finite, it follows from Theorem \ref{thm_covering} that $\tilde A$ is a Poincar\'{e} space of formal dimension $0$.
 Hence, $\tilde A$ is contractible and $A$ is an Eilenberg-Mac~Lane space of type $K(G,1)$.
-However, since $G$ is finite and nontrivial, $A$ cannot be have the homotopy type of a finite complex (cf.~\cite[prop.~2.45]{Hatcher}), which is a contradiction.
+However, since $G$ is finite and nontrivial, $A$ cannot have the homotopy type of a finite complex (cf.~\cite[prop.~2.45]{Hatcher}), which is a contradiction.

-Finally, for any orientable Poincar\'{e} finite complex $P$ of formal dimension $n$, define $X = A \times P$.
+Finally, for any finite complex $P$ satisfying Poincar\'{e} duality with integer coefficients having formal dimension $n$, define $X = A \times P$.
 Then $X$ is finite and satisfies Poincar\'{e} duality with integer coefficients and has formal dimension $n$.
 However, $X$ is not a Poincar\'{e} space.
 This is easily deduced from Theorem \ref{thm_fibration}, but it also follows from the simpler result \cite[thm.~2.5]{Wall1}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm_interior_duality}] The space $A$ in this theorem is the one in the proof of Proposition \ref{prop_Z_duality}.
 Furthermore, $Y = A \times S^{n-1}$, and $X = CY$ is the cone of $Y$.
 Then $H_{*} (Y; \mathbb{Z}) \cong H_{*} (S^{n-1}; \mathbb{Z})$ and $X$ is contractible.
 Hence, $(X,Y)$ satisfies \eqref{def_Poincare_pair_1} and \eqref{def_Poincare_pair_2} with integer coefficients.
 Since $X$ is $1$-connected, by the finiteness of $(X,Y)$ and Lemma \ref{lem_rd_dual}, we infer $(X,Y)$ satisfies \eqref{def_Poincare_pair_1} and \eqref{def_Poincare_pair_2}.
 However, Proposition \ref{prop_Z_duality} shows that $Y$ is not a Poincar\'{e} space. \end{proof}